What is the Safest Way to Carry an iPad?

 Let's look at these pros and cons in a bit more detail.

-• Physical Protection: A case acts as a shield, preventing damage from drops, impacts, and everyday wear.
+• Physical Protection: An iPad case acts as a shield, preventing damage from drops, impacts, and everyday wear.
 This can be a key factor in preventing the screen from being shattered or damaging the soft, aluminum rear panel.

 • Style and Personal Expression: Cases come in diverse designs, allowing you to personalize your device while ensuring safety.
 There are hundreds if not thousands of options to choose from in all colors and materials, from rich leathers to man-made plastic.